 The apparent path of the Sun and planets around the Earth (called the Ecliptic) and the Moon’s orbit around the earth are not parallel to one another.
 If you were to represent them using two hula hoops, you would cross them over in the middle, like this.
 (The angle is exaggerated here for effect.)
 The two paths intersect in two places.
 These points are called the Moon’s Nodes.

 An Eclipse is a New or Full Moon that occurs near the Moon’s Nodes.
-Because the Moon and Sun are so close to the Nodes, they align perfectly enough with the Earth to cast a shadow.
+Because the Moon and Sun are so close to the Nodes, they are aligned perfectly enough with the Earth to cast a shadow.

 During a Solar eclipse, the Moon casts a shadow on the Earth.
 During a Lunar Eclipse, the Earth casts a shadow on the Moon.